candide-guevara/candide-guevara.github.io/_posts/database/0000-00-00-db-schema-design.md

 ---
-title: Database relational schema design
+title: Database, Relational schema design
 date: 2015-05-23
-categories: [cs_related, database]
+categories: [cs_related]
 ---

 A few notes about what db normalisation is and why it is important.